pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 // --- OR --- //

 // Authorize a user with a popup window.
-Note you MUST provide a popup window object for the SDK to be able to properly interact with the popup. const popup = window.open('about:blank', 'popup', 'popup=true,width=400,height=600'); // Adjust popups options as needed, the SDK will navigate the popup to the authorization URL oidcClient.authorizeWithPopup(popup, /* optional login_hint */)
+Note you MUST provide a popup window object for the SDK to be able to properly interact with the popup. const popup = window.open('about:blank', 'popup', 'popup=true,width=400,height=600'); // Adjust popup options as needed, the SDK will navigate the popup to the authorization URL oidcClient.authorizeWithPopup(popup, /* optional login_hint */)

 // Get the token from storage